Aveygo/aveygo.github.io/_posts/2025-01-25-kual_hello_world.md

 # Starting

-Eject, then on the kindle go to KUAL -> "Hello World" and you should see a messages show in the top left corner if successful.
+Eject, then on the kindle go to KUAL -> "Hello World" and you should see a message show in the top left corner if successful.

 # Closing Notes